Alexandre Jean-Baptiste de Boyer, Marquis d'Éguilles: Career

 In a letter to D'Argenson of 23 October, D'Eguilles concluded the Jacobite position was hopeless without a French invasion.
 He was present at the meetings held in Edinburgh on 30 and 31 October to discuss the invasion of England, which revealed deep divisions between Charles and his Scots supporters.
-Many Scots joined the rebellion hoping to dissolve the 1707 Union with England; this now seemed achievable and although they were willing to assist an English rising or French invasion, they would not do it on their own.
-D'Eguilles assured Charles of his support for the invasion, but told the Scots in private it was a mistake; Lord Elcho later wrote "...the majority of the Council (wanted to) remain in Scotland to watch events and defend their own land.
+Many Scots joined the rebellion hoping to dissolve the 1707 Union with England; this now seemed achievable, and although they were willing to assist an English rising or French invasion, they would not do it on their own.
+D'Eguilles assured Charles of his support for the invasion, but told the Scots in private it was a mistake.
+Lord Elcho later wrote "...the majority of the Council (wanted to) remain in Scotland to watch events and defend their own land.
 This was also the opinion in secret of the Marquis d‘Eguilles."

 After the Battle of Culloden in April 1746, he was captured and held in Carlisle for six months while the British and French governments arranged terms of exchange.
-In June 1747, D’Éguilles wrote a report on the rising to Count Maurepas, the Naval Minister; this was generally critical of the Jacobite leadership, while his opinion of Charles himself was so low that one option he suggested was the establishment of a Scots Republic, rather than a Stuart restoration.
+In June 1747, D’Éguilles wrote a report on the rising to Count Maurepas, the Naval Minister; this was generally critical of the Jacobite leadership, while his opinion of Charles himself was so low, one option he suggested was the establishment of a Scots Republic, rather than a Stuart restoration.
 After his application for another diplomatic post was unsuccessful, D’Éguilles returned to Provence where his father purchased him the office of Président à mortier in the Provencal Parliament, one of the most senior legal posts in pre-1789 France.

 In 1748, he married Catherine Stanhope or Wannup, whom he met during his time in England; she died in 1761, which was followed two years later by an upheaval in his public career.
 Like many devout Catholics, the de Boyers were supporters of the Society of Jesus or Jesuits; D’Éguilles and his brothers had been educated by Jesuit tutors.
 Their wealth and influence brought them enemies; when the Jesuit mission in Martinique went bankrupt in 1760, the Society in Paris denied responsibility for their debts.
 This led to calls for their suppression and in 1762, legal proceedings were filed against them in the Provencal Parliament.
 D’Éguilles blocked them in his capacity of Président à mortier and in May 1763, he was forced to resign and letters he published backing the Jesuits were burned by the public hangman.
 He was banished from France 'in perpetuity,' joining his brother at the court of Frederick the Great; as Voltaire remarked, one brother was exiled for opposing the Jesuits, the other for supporting them.